ajaquith/beka/source/_posts/2018-09-10-extra-extra.md

 vision can be inseparable from a charismatic leader who may not see exit as a planned or desired legacy.
 At DataArts, we didn&rsquo;t face this obstacle.
-The organization&rsquo;s visionary leader, Beth Tuttle &mdash; who shepherded DataArts through a spin-off from the Pew Charitable Foundation and spearheaded its growth into a national service organization &mdash; had already moved on as part of a planned transition.
+The organization&rsquo;s visionary leader, Beth Tuttle &mdash; who shepherded DataArts through a spin-off from the Pew Charitable Trusts and spearheaded its growth into a national service organization &mdash; had already moved on as part of a planned transition.
 In its interim leader, DataArts found an impassioned individual to explore future business scenarios, which led the organization to a planned combination with NCAR.
 As merger discussions progressed, the